Key Differences Between Older and Newer Buildings

 Who Do You Take Advice From?

-If you own or are about to renovate an old building, please do your homework and take advice from professionals (builders, architects, surveyors etc..) who are knowledgeable about old buildings and building materials - not just your average builder.
+If you own or are about to renovate an old building, please do your homework and take advice from professionals who are knowledgeable about old buildings and building materials - not just your average builder.

 When dealing with longstanding dampness problems, it's best to ask the opinion of a specialist who understands old buildings, materials and has the "holistic" view on dampness (how moisture move inside the build, what is affecting and influencing what etc.).
-A competent dampness investigation most of the time will save you money in the long run, by helping you understand the nature of problems you are dealing with so you can make an informed decision - instead of the more costly and often frustrating "trial and error" approach.
+A competent dampness investigation will save you money in the long run most of the time, by helping you understand in-depth problems you are about to tackle so you can make an informed decision.
+This is faster and less costly than the "trial and error" approach.